Last Updated on August 18, 2023 by Nicole

 By Karen at Outdoor Adventure Sampler

 Shedd Aquarium is one of the largest indoor aquariums in the world and the first to include saltwater as well as freshwater exhibits.
-It’s located on the shore of Lake Michigan with excellent views of the lake.
+It’s located on the shore of Lake Michigan, only 30 minutes walk from Crown Fountain in Millennium Park, with excellent views of the lake.

 Shedd Aquarium is a research facility that focuses on conservation and animal rescue as well as entertaining the public with incredible displays of life in all water environments.